Stumpwork embroidery - a free guide

 Detached stitches are versatile and can create a lovely texture that really makes your embroidery stand out.
 One of these is the picot.

-I have a step-by-step guide to crafting the needlewoven picot which you can find in my stumpwork bunny tutorial mentioned above.
+I have a step-by-step guide to crafting the needlewoven picot which is used in my stumpwork bunny tutorial mentioned above.

-You can work your embroidery on a slip—a separate fabric or canvas that provides a foundation for your work.
+You can work part of your embroidery on a slip—a separate piece of fabric or canvas that provides a foundation for your work.

 French knots are an excellent choice for this project, as they naturally create a subtle raised texture.